 The DDA manages the DTCA, TCPS, and TCAC.
 Aside from improvements in financing and communications, the merger of these organizations has had the added benefit of creating clear roles.

 Created in 1979, the DDA is involved in retail and office recruitment efforts, public improvements such as streetscapes, partnerships with Traverse City Light & Power to bury utilities, and planning and development issues.
 The DDA also works with local, state and federal partners to accomplish goals set forth by the City of Traverse City Capital Improvement Plan.
 Funded through a 2 mil levy and management contracts, the DDA serves as the conduit for funds through contracts and employs all downtown staff.
-Public improvements are funded through two Tax Increment Financing plans, TIF 97 and Old Town TIF.
-Here, you may find a map of the DDA District.
+Public improvements are funded through two Tax Increment Financing plans, TIF 97 and Old Town TIF. (scroll to the bottom of this page for a map of the DDA District).
 The DDA also operates the Sara Hardy Downtown Farmers Market.
 The organization is governed by a twelve member board appointed by the City Commission.
 For a list of current DDA board members click here.

 Downtown Traverse City Association

 The DTCA, a voluntary organization of merchants and other businesses, was organized in the 1960’s and serves as the marketing arm for downtown.
 In 1990, the two organizations signed a management agreement merging their offices and staff.
 Aside from improvements in financing and communications, the merger has had the added benefit of creating clear roles for the two organizations.
 Listed below are the major areas of responsibility.
 For information on all things Downtown TC, visit downtowntc.com.